-This post shares tips about how to plant in pots without drainage holes.
-If you like it, you’ll love a roundup of my 15 DIY planters to help you decorate with plants!
+This article shares tips about how to plant in pots without drainage holes.

 How to plant in pots without drainage holes